kingsleyh/key-solver/README.md

+# This project is no longer actively maintained

 # Neo Key Solver

 This is a tool to find a valid WIF from an incorrectly written WIF which is then cross checked against a supplied public address